rosado/arrowlets-cljs/README.md

 rather, a draft of a port at this time) of the library described in the paper [Directing JavaScript with Arrows][paper].

+The project is in an early alpha stage, subject to change.

 # Goals

 Determine if Arrows will indeed make the code simpler and more